RamiroMejia/starter-hugo-academic_1/content/project/example/index.md

 url_video: ''

 title: Forecasting with Ensembles and LSTM
-summary: · Compared the forecasting accuracy for a stock closing price using a machine learning ensemble against a Long short-term memory artificial recurrent neural network built from scratch.
+summary: Compared the forecasting accuracy for a stock closing price using a machine learning ensemble against a LSTM artificial recurrent neural network.
 tags:
   - All
 date: '2022-04-27T00:00:00Z'